New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Background

+The contributions of this paper are threefold.
+First, we propose an improved event-based formulation for the E-ADARP by incorporating modeling techniques inspired by the electric vehicle routing problem literature.
+In particular, we employ arc-flow SoC variables and unified node-charging station-node arcs instead of the node-based SoC variables and separate charging arcs used in \citet{Stallhofer2025}.
+Second, we develop a formulation comparison framework that enables a controlled investigation of discretization effects.
+Third, using this framework, we derive formulation-selection insights and clarify the computational benefits of time and SoC discretization.
+Our results show that time discretization can improve computational performance across a relatively broad range of settings, whereas explicit SoC discretization is beneficial only in restricted regimes where the number of reachable SoC states remains small.
+Outside these regimes, the event-based formulation remains a robust choice.

+Practically, our work provides both improved and alternative solution methods for electric dial-a-ride and related transportation applications, and offers guidance on the computational value of discretized time and SoC parameters.
+Academically, we develop improved formulations and analyze their performance under different discretization settings through computational experiments, yielding insights for formulation design in E-ADARP.
+These insights may also inform formulation design in other routing problems involving time and energy constraints.

 The remainder of this article is organized as follows.
 Section~\ref{ch4:liter} presents a comprehensive review of the relevant literature.
-Section~\ref{DARPSV} introduces the problem statement of D-E-ADARP and presents an innovative formulation, BTSFF, for it.
-Section~\ref{extension} details the extension of BTSFF to E-ADARP and its battery swapping variant.
+Section~\ref{DARPSV} presents the problem definition and the proposed formulations, including IEBF, TSFFCS, and BTSFF.
 In Section~\ref{numericaldiscussion}, we present and discuss the computational results.
 Finally, Section~\ref{Conclusions} concludes the paper.